Halilibrahimaysel/Multilevel_XAI/README.md

 # Multilevel XAI
-This repository contains the official implementation of Multilevel XAI paper submitted to ICLR 2023: https://iclr.cc/.
+This repository contains the official implementation of Multilevel XAI paper published at IEEE Transactions on Artificial Intelligence.

                                                        Proposed Architecture
 ![](images/modell.JPG)